-- 1. The driver is legally responsible for informing the DVLA about such a condition or treatment.
-However, if a patient has such a condition, you should explain to the patient: - a) That the condition may affect their ability to drive (if the patient is incapable of understanding this advice, for example because of dementia, you should inform the DVLA immediately) and, - b) That they have a legal duty to inform the DVLA about the condition.

-- 2. If a patient refuses to accept the diagnosis, or the effect of the condition on their ability to drive, you can suggest that they seek a second opinion, and help arrange for them to do so.
-You should advise the patient not to drive in the meantime. - 3.
-If a patient continues to drive when they may not be fit to do so, you should make every reasonable effort to persuade them to stop.
-As long as the patient agrees, you may discuss your concerns with their relatives, friends or carers. - 4.
-If you do not manage to persuade the patient to stop driving, or you discover that they are continuing to drive against your advice, you should contact the DVLA immediately and disclose any relevant medical information, in confidence, to the medical adviser. - 5.
-Before contacting the DVLA, you should try to inform the patient of your decision to disclose personal information.
-You should also inform the patient in writing once you have done so.
+- b. tell the patient that you may be obliged to disclose relevant medical information about them, in confidence, to the DVLA or DVA if they continue to drive when they are not fit to do so - c. make a note of any advice you have given to a patient about their fitness to drive in their medical record. - 7.
+If a patient is incapable of understanding this advice for example, because of dementia - you should inform the DVLA or DVA as soon as practicable. - 8.
+If a patient refuses to accept the diagnosis, or the effect of the condition or treatment on their ability to drive, you can suggest that they seek a second opinion, and help arrange for them to do so.
+You should advise the patient not to drive in the meantime.
+As long as the patient agrees, you may discuss your concerns with their relatives, friends or carers. - 9.
+If you become aware that a patient is continuing to drive when they may not be fit to do so, you should make every reasonable effort to persuade them to stop.
+If you do not manage to persuade the patient to stop driving, or you discover that they are continuing to drive against your advice, you should consider whether the patient's refusal to stop driving leaves others exposed to a risk of death or serious harm.
+If you believe that it does, you should contact the DVLA or DVA promptly and disclose any relevant medical information, in confidence, to the medical adviser. - 10.
+Before contacting the DVLA or DVA, you should try to inform the patient of your intention to disclose personal information.
+If the patient objects to the disclosure, you should consider any reasons they give for objecting.
+If you decide to contact the DVLA or DVA, you should tell your patient in writing once you have done so, and make a note on the patient's record.